-While NAMI Santa Clara County (NAMI-SCC) does not offer direct services (support groups, education classes, peer support, etc.) to children and adolescents under age 18, the NAMI Warmline Help Desk is often contacted by parents and caregivers of children and adolescents in this age group.
+While NAMI Santa Clara County (NAMI-SCC) does not offer direct services (support groups, education classes, peer support, etc.) to children and adolescents under age 18, the NAMI Helpline is often contacted by parents and caregivers of children and adolescents in this age group.
 Also, NAMI recognizes that Transition Aged Youth (TAY) between the ages of 16 – 26 often have issues and needs that differ from those of older adults.
 This document addresses mental health concerns and resources for children, adolescents and TAY.

 Children and Adolescents – people under the age of 18 years.
 Mental health treatment laws and services for this group are very different from those for adults.
 Involuntary treatment laws also apply to children and adolescents, but parents and legal guardian may admit their child or adolescent to a locked psychiatric facility (technically, this is a “voluntary admission”).

 TAY (Transition Aged Youth) – adolescents and young adults, usually between the ages of 16 and 23-26 years.
 This group, which is “transitioning” to adulthood, has unique mental health issues and needs, and mental health services are often targeted to them specifically.